lianstemp/aws-serverless-comparison/quantum-serverless/README.md

 ## License

-This is a demo project for educational purposes.
+This is an educational project.
 Use at your own cost risk.